Huntsmanlab/scRNAseq-workflow/README.md

 When doing quality control, you have the option to remove mitochondrial and ribosomal genes.
 If you wish to remove them, navigate to the "make_sce_qc" rule in the Snakefile and set the "remove_mito_and_ribo" parameter to "yes".
 If you write "no", mitochondrial and ribosomal genes will be retained.

 **Subsetting the SCE object to HVG**
-In the normalization step, you also have the option to subset the sces to highly variable genes (HVG).
+In the dim  step, you also have the option to subset the sces to highly variable genes (HVG).
 If you set the "HVG" parameter in the "normalize_sce" rule, you also need to need to indicate a percentage in the "top_HVG" parameter.
 The percentage you write here will be used to determine the percentage of genes with highest biological components.
 Note that pipeline will give an error if you write a fraction here, you must supply an integer.
 Default number provided is 20.
 SCE object will subsetted to HVG, but original count matrix will be retained as well as an alternate expression named "original".
 You can execute the following code to get the original counts with all the genes present:

 ```
 # to recover original counts
 sce_qc_original <- altExp(sce_qc_hvg, "original", withColData=TRUE)
 ```

-#### Running the pipeline through Snakemake
+### Running the pipeline through Snakemake
 The following steps of the scRNA workflow use the same wildcards:
 - make a SingleCellExperiment object
 - perform quality control